Jai Opetaia: Opetaia vs. Squeo

-In March 2025, Matchroom Boxing announced Opetaia would make a second consecutive defence in Australia against 34 year old Italian boxer Claudio Squeo (17–0, 9 KOs), with the bout taking place on 13 May at the Gold Coast Convention Centre in Broadbeach.
+In March 2025, Matchroom Boxing announced Opetaia would make a second consecutive defence in Australia against 34-year-old Italian boxer Claudio Squeo (17–0, 9 KOs), with the bout originally set to take place on 13 May at the Gold Coast Convention Centre in Broadbeach.
+The bout was later pushed back to 8 June.
 This was Squeo's first bout outside of his native Italy.
 Promoter Eddie Hearn explained that he wanted to keep Opetaia busy in 2025 whilst waiting on potential unification fights.
-Opetaia disregarded his opponent, stating, “He’s a little bomber, he’s a 5ft 10in, comes forward.
+Opetaia disregarded his opponent, stating, "He’s a little bomber, he’s a 5ft 10in, comes forward.
 He’s nothing special, nothing I ain’t seen before.
-It’s another day in the office.”
-Opetaia won by knockout in the fifth round.
+It’s another day in the office."
+Opetaia won by knockout in the fifth round, breaking Squeo's jaw.
 Following the fight, Opetaia called out WBO and WBA cruiserweight champion Gilberto Ramirez, saying "I'm chasing this unification fight and it's frustrating.
 Gilberto Ramirez, next fight, let's get it on.
 I'm chasing the belts.
 The fight is easy to be made.
 Let's do it."

 Opetaia vs. Cinkara

-On 19 August 2025, the IBF issued a directive for Opetaia to conduct a mandatory defense against Huseyin Cinkara (23-0, 19 KOs).
+On 19 August 2025, the IBF issued a directive for Opetaia to conduct a mandatory defence against Huseyin Cinkara (23–0, 19 KOs).
 The fight was initially planned for January 2025; however, Cinkara had to withdraw less than four weeks prior to the event due to torn ligaments sustained during training.
 Within a few days, talks began of Opetaia moving up to heavyweight to be Derek Chisora's 50th fight.
 Eddie Hearn, his promoter, expressed that competing against lower-tier opponents had become monotonous.
 He emphasized that if a title unification did not occur in the near future, Opetaia may consider transitioning out of the division.
 Opetaia promptly dismissed any rumours, stating that he was concentrating on unifying the cruiserweight division.
 The fight was officially scheduled for 6 December 2025, at the Gold Coast Convention Centre in Broadbeach, Australia.
 This fight will be Opetaia's third fight of the year and his third consecutive appearance at his hometown venue.
 Before the fight, there was a perception that Opetaia was involved in less competitive matchups while other cruiserweight titleholders addressed their circumstances.
 Opetaia expressed a desire to unify with the other champions in 2026.
 He mentioned that each fight was significant in his pursuit of becoming the undisputed champion.
 Additionally, he indicated interest in a potential future fight against light heavyweight champion David Benavidez.
 Opetaia stated that he did not want to expedite his career for financial reasons or succumbing to outside pressures.
 It was observed that his recent opponents had lacked star power.
 The fight was set to be broadcast on Stan, a pay-per-view platform.
 Tasman Fighters entered into a 12-month contract with the streaming service.
 There were concerns that this might restrict future matchups, especially with Gilberto Ramirez, who was exclusively fighting on DAZN.